Our top pick for

 While Toll Brothers's payout ratio might seem low, this can signify that Toll Brothers is investing more in its future growth.

-Toll Brothers, Inc., together with its subsidiaries, designs, builds, markets, sells, and arranges finance for detached and attached homes in luxury residential communities in the United States.
-The company operates in two segments, Traditional Home Building and City Living.
+Toll Brothers, Inc. , together with its subsidiaries, designs, builds, markets, sells, and arranges finance for a range of detached and attached homes in luxury residential communities in the United States.
+The company operates in two segments, Traditional Home Building and Urban Infill.
 It also designs, builds, markets, and sells homes in urban infill markets through Toll Brothers City Living.
 In addition, the company develops, owns, and operates golf courses and country clubs; develops and sells land; and develops, operates, and rents apartments, as well as provides homeowners with home automation and technology options.
 Further, it owns and operates architectural, engineering, mortgage, title, landscaping, lumber distribution, house component assembly, and manufacturing operations.
 The company serves move-up, empty-nester, active-adult, and second-home buyers.
-Toll Brothers, Inc. was founded in 1967 and is headquartered in Horsham, Pennsylvania.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.